-in a couple of weeks with the Bunraku Bay Puppet Theater will perform at Wright State University on Saturday evening, April 1.
+Bunraku Bay Puppet Theater will perform at Wright State University on Saturday April 1, 2017.
 The event is free and open to the public.

 March 28 at 7:00 pm: